Ram Kumar

 Ram Kumar Biography

-Over the course of his career, Ram Kumar bore witness to a number of pivotal movements in art history, which were to have a profound effect on his painting.
-He was born in Simla in 1924 and later moved to New Delhi, where he studied art under the tutelage of Sailoz Mookherjea.
-In 1950, he left for Paris, where he would continue his studies with the great masters André Lhote and Fernand Léger.
-Like Francis Newton Souza and Sayed Haider Raza, as a first generation postcolonial Indian artist, Kumar was struck by a desire for global success yet retained his need to preserve a close connection with his homeland.
-Thus, while European styles infused his work, his subject matter remained distinctly Indian.
+Ram Kumar, whose ever-evolving style ranged from figuration to abstraction, is one of the great artists of post-independence India.
+Born in Simla in 1924, Kumar later moved to New Delhi, where he studied art under the tutelage of Sailoz Mookherjea.
+In 1950, he left for Paris and continued his studies with the great masters André Lhote and Fernand Léger.
+Like his contemporaries Sayed Haider Raza and Francis Newton Souza, Kumar was struck by a desire for global success yet retained his need to preserve a close connection to his homeland; while European styles influenced his art, his subject matter remained distinctly Indian.

-His figurative works from this period, remain familiar with their muted earth-tone color palettes, but are devoid of any recognizable characters; distinctive, emotive facial features; costume elements; or urban and landscape backdrops.
-His works from this period not only reflect his disillusionment but are also part of a larger commentary on the despair and desolation experienced in India due to the unrealized promises of a better life after Independence.
+His figurative works from the 1950s, rendered in muted tones, are largely devoid of any recognizable characters, as figures are presented without emotive facial features or defined backdrops.
+These paintings speak to the despair and desolation experienced in India due to the unrealized promises of a better life after independence.
 Reflecting a sense of vulnerability and isolation, Ram Kumar often depicted urban dwellers who felt constrained by the city.
-'Though I wasn't directly involved with the rehabilitation of people who had come from Pakistan during Partition, I was involved in some way with the refugee settlements in Karol Bagh and that definitely affected me,” the artist recounts.
-(The Hindu, Friday Review, Delhi, 17 December 2010).
-Ram Kumar has asserted that his brief dalliance with the communist movement in France also left an impact deep within.
+“Though I wasn't directly involved with the rehabilitation of people who had come from Pakistan during Partition, I was involved in some way with the refugee settlements in Karol Bagh and that definitely affected me,” the artist recounts.
+(The Hindu, Friday Review, Delhi, 17 December 2010)

-Ram Kumar's landscapes mark a significant shift in his work, from his post-Paris figurative phase to the non-figurative world of abstraction.
-In the winter of 1960, Ram Kumar visited the holy city of Varanasi (or Benares) which prompted this significant shift in his painterly style.
-Seeking to capture the haunted nature of his experience in a novel way, the artist moved away from figuration and started to paint a series of landscapes devoid of the usual constituents of reality and where the human figure was noticeably absent.
+Kumar's landscapes mark a significant shift in his work, from his post-Paris figurative phase to the world of abstraction.
+In the winter of 1960, Ram Kumar visited the holy city of Varanasi (or Benares) which prompted this important change to his painterly style.
+Seeking to capture the haunted nature of his experience, the artist moved away from semi-figurative works and started to paint a series of landscapes lacking identifiable features or human forms.

-Hindus believe that death or cremation in this holy city leads to liberation rather than rebirth in another form and in some ways these sentiments are reflected in the transition of Ram Kumar's work from figuration to abstraction.
+Hindus believe that death or cremation in the holy city of Varanasi leads to liberation, rather than rebirth in another form, and in some ways these sentiments are reflected in the transition of Ram Kumar's work from figuration to abstraction.
 In the words of the artist, “Every sight was like a new composition, a life artistically organized to be interpreted in colours.
 It was not merely outward appearances which were fascinating but they were vibrant with an inner life of their own, very deep and profound, which left an everlasting impression on my artistic sensibility.
 I could feel a new visual language emerging from the depth of an experience.”
 (Ram Kumar in G. Gill ed., Ram Kumar: A Journey Within, Vadehra Art Gallery, New Delhi, 1996, p.89)

 Read Less